Doppelp0int/Prometheus-Paperless/README.md

 # Prometheus-Paperless
-using Papperless-ngx API calls to transfer information to prometheus using a python script inside a docker container
+using Paperless-ngx API calls to transfer information to prometheus using a python script inside a docker container

 # How to start?
 make a new dir in your linux machine, paste the Dockerfile and exporter.py into the directory.
 Run the following commands: